Naqhid/Tracking-App/README.md

 ## Acknowledgments

-- We thank microverse inc. for this learning opportunity..
+- We thank microverse inc. for this learning opportunity.